 Is a Recursive DNS server essential?

 Yes, it is!
 A Recursive DNS is located between authoritative nameservers and the users.
 Without it, there won’t be a DNS resolution process.
-Its contribution is essential to find the IP addresses linked to the domains requested by the users.
+Its contribution is essential to find the IPv6 or IPv4 addresses linked to the domains requested by the users.
 Thanks to their work, millions of DNS queries worldwide get a proper answer.

 Does a Recursive DNS server mean any risk?

 Yes, unfortunately, cybercriminals know the relevance of its role in DNS resolution and its position between the authoritative and users.
 This makes it a target to be exploited for launching malicious attacks (DDoS).

 Moreover, some Recursive servers are public, meaning their IP address is visible.
 This makes them attractive and easy victims for criminals.

 Now, you know everything about a Recursive DNS server.
 It works hard for Internet users and your domain.